 It will look much like the one in the picture.
 It's about the size of a shoebox, with screening on both sides for good ventilation.
 The package will contain roughly 3 pounds of honey bees.
-That's approximately 10,000 honeybees, enough to get a brand new hive off to a good start.
+That's approximately 10,000 honeybees, which is what it takes to get a brand new hive off to a good start.
 The package will also contain a food source for while the bees are in transit.

 They are shipped “Hold for pickup” - and the post office will have your phone number.
 So be ready for a phone call from your post office asking you to "Come and get your bees!"

 The USPS has a lot of experience shipping live bees (like about a hundred years worth!)
-They have a 95% success rate in getting the honey bees to you safely.
-Even when we ship cross-country.
-And yes, even when they are in transit across the weekend.
+They have a 95% success rate in getting your bees to you safely.
+Even when they are shipped cross-country.
+Even when they are in transit across the weekend.
 And each 3# package of honey bees is insured for your full purchase price.

 Here's an up-close and personal video, taking you step by step through the opening of the package and the shaking of the bees into your hive.

 And here's a .pdf document with written instructions as well.